Decarbonising the Grid

 Efficient low carbon heating

-It is now possible to chose a very efficient heating system for providing renewable heating, and renewable cooling, with no carbon emissions on site – and decreasing carbon emissions from the grid.
+It is now possible to chose a very efficient heating system for providing renewable heating, and renewable cooling, with no carbon emissions on site – and rapidly decreasing carbon emissions from the grid.